lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 [**Swift.org API Design Guidelines**](https://swift.org/documentation/api-design-guidelines/)

-Non-neglectable official guides.
-Though, focusing mainly on APIs and naming.
+Non-neglectable official guideliness, focused mainly on APIs and naming.

 [**Java Code Conventions**](https://oracle.com/technetwork/java/codeconvtoc-136057.html)

-A good example of an exhaustive code style for a programming language.
-Although it has many atavisms and old-fashioned rules, it's really surprising to come across such ugly formatting every here and there:
+A good example of an inspiring exhaustive code style for a programming language.
+Though, it has many atavisms and old-fashioned rules.
+It's really surprising to come across such an ugly formatting every here and there:

 **Don't**: